albe/node-event-storage/README.md

 An optimized event store for node.js

+Disclaimer: This is currently under heavy development and not production ready.

 ## Why?

 There is currently only a single event store implementation for node/javascript, namely https://github.com/adrai/node-eventstore

 It is a nice project, but has a few drawbacks though:

   - its API is fully based around Event Streams, so in order to commit a new event the full existing Event Stream needs to be retrieved first.
 This makes it unfit for client application scenarios that frequently restart the application.
   - it has backends for quite a few existing databases, but none of them are optimized for event storage needs